Exploring the Application of Visual Question Answering (VQA) for Classroom Activity Monitoring: Conclusion and Future Works

 \subsection{Future Works}

 For future research, several directions are proposed to improve and extend the application of VQA systems in classroom monitoring.

 First, data expansion is essential, involving the collection of a more diverse set of classroom videos with various environments, camera angles, and types of student interactions.
 This will help the models capture richer features and enhance their generalization capabilities.
+In addition, the research team will add test samples in future versions of the dataset to enable more thorough evaluation.
 Second, model improvement should be considered by incorporating domain-specific fine-tuning strategies, such as instruction tuning or domain adaptation tailored to educational data.

 Additionally, exploring newer multimodal models like GPT-4o or upcoming Visual Language Models (VLMs) released in 2025 could further improve performance.
 Another important direction is the development of real-time VQA systems, allowing teachers to receive immediate assistance during lectures.
 Finally, a comprehensive evaluation framework is necessary, extending beyond accuracy to include factors such as latency, robustness across different classroom settings, and the long-term impact of real-world deployment.